 Squall’s hand was clutching none other than Rinoa’s.
 She looked like a wreck in strange clothing, with darkened eyes, bruised cheeks and the inability to walk.
 He half-lead, half-dragged her over, trying not to look directly into Selphie’s crushed eyes as she sunk back to her chair and stared into her drink.

 “I’m so sorry!”
 Rinoa whined as soon as she reached the table, collapsing and bringing another sigh from Squall as he hefted her up, “I’m such a mess right now, oh, if only I didn’t leave!
 There was this guy and he seemed so nice I just started talking and then I heard he took Selphie—”

 Squall’s eyes widened and then promptly twitched on one side.
 He dropped Rinoa’s hand like a hot rock as his seated companions all closed their eyes one by one to avoid looking at the tattered princess.

-“Squall take me back!”
+“Squall, at least listen to me!”
 Rinoa pleaded, her eyes and nose beginning to water.

 “Tender!”
 Squall called, looking back, “Get us some…uh…clothes…and stuff.”

 “Squall please!”
 Rinoa lurched at him and groped for his hand, making him back away in revolt.